Categories

 • Community and Leisure Uses: Changes from retail or office to gyms, community centres, or religious venues involve considerations around parking, opening hours, and neighbourhood compatibility.

-• Short-Term Lets/Airbnb: The shift towards serviced accommodation raises questions about impact on local communities and housing supply.
+• Short-Term Lets/Airbnb: The shift towards serviced accommodation raises questions about the impact on local communities and housing supply.

 Each scenario requires bespoke justification and mitigation strategies, which our expert planning consultants are adept at delivering.